gabrii/rp_te/README.md

 ```

-Alternatively, you can use the module directly:
+Or, you can use the module directly from python:
 ```python
 from crawler import Crawler